TMHBBV/unbxdocs./docs/Search/deploy-unbxd/android-sdk/integrating-unbxd-analytics-copy.md

 | Category Top Sellers | CATEGORY\_\_TOP\_\_SELLERS |
 | PDP Top Sellers      | PDP\_\_TOP\_\_SELLERS      |
 | Brand Top Sellers    | BRAND\_\_TOP\_\_SELLERS    |

+### Search Result Impression

+A search impression event is fired when a search results page loads for the first time, and whenever results changes on applying pagination, auto scroll, sort, and filters.
+For each of these actions, the uniqueIds’ of the products visible on the search page will be sent as payload.